 Degree Programs vs. Coding Bootcamp Certificates

 Computer science degree programs are typically two to four years long and teach everything from information systems theories to computer programming languages.
 In bachelor’s and master’s degree programs, you can expect to learn about the history of computer science and the contributions of early innovators like Alan Turing and Grace Hopper.
-In addition, degree programs often have career services that help students find an internship to gain real-world experience in the IT industry.

-These bootcamps, therefore, offer dedicated career success staff who will review your resume and LinkedIn profile, conduct mock interviews, introduce you to recruiters, share best practices for networking and navigating the interview process, and keep you motivated once you’ve graduated and are finally on the job market.
+These bootcamps, therefore, offer dedicated career success staff who will review your résumé and LinkedIn profile, conduct mock interviews, introduce you to recruiters, share best practices for networking and navigating the interview process, and keep you motivated once you’ve graduated and are finally on the job market.
 Some bootcamps can even help you negotiate your first offer(s), ensuring a nice return on your investment in software development training.
 This kind of personal attention is not usually feasible for large-scale colleges and universities with graduating class sizes of 500 or more.

 The Benefits of Coding Bootcamps